BrooksPoltl/WordWise/feature_docs/STYLE_ENHANCEMENT.md

     *   **Readability:** Purple underline.
     *   Interacting with an underline (hover on desktop, click on mobile/desktop) will trigger a **`SuggestionPopover`**.
 This pop-up will contain a brief explanation of the issue and a one-click button to accept the suggested fix.

-*   **Lazy-Loading LLM Suggestions:** To provide powerful suggestions without perceived latency, we will use a hybrid approach for passive voice.
+*   **Lazy-Loading LLM Suggestions:** To provide powerful suggestions without perceived latency, we will use a hybrid approach for complex suggestions like passive voice and readability improvements.
-    *   **Instant Detection:** `retext-passive` will instantly detect a passive sentence and apply the blue "Clarity" underline.
+    *   **Instant Detection:** A `retext` plugin (e.g., `retext-passive`, `retext-readability`) will instantly detect a potential issue and apply the appropriate underline.
     *   **Background Fetch:** The moment the underline appears, a non-blocking request will be sent to our backend.
-    *   **AI-Powered Rewrite:** The backend will use the `gpt-4o` model to rewrite the sentence in the active voice.
+    *   **AI-Powered Rewrite:** The backend will use the `gpt-4o` model to rewrite the sentence (e.g., in the active voice or as a simpler sentence).
     *   **Seamless UI Update:** The result will be sent back to the client.
 When the user clicks the underline, the `SuggestionPopover` will ideally already be populated with the high-quality AI suggestion.
 If the call is still in progress, a loading state will be shown.

 *   **Suggestion Category Toggles:** To give users control over the density of feedback, a new UI element will be added to the editor toolbar.